 Past experiences of being ignored or ghosted can create a heightened sense of anxiety or worry about receiving delayed replies, as you might be worried about having a similar negative experience once again.

-• Lack of Face to face-to-face interaction
+Lack of face-to-face interaction

 How to overcome anxiety about unanswered texts?